-1 10cess and Results of 1 12017 Board Evaluation Continuing on from fiscal 2018, the Board of Directors conducted an evaluation process based on the following 4 points: "Composition of the Board of Directors" "Operation of the Board of Directors" "Supervisory function of the Board of Directors" and "Structure to support outside directors."
-Process Self-Evaluation based on questionnaire survey of all directors including outside directors.
-Discussing results of the self-evaluation at the Board of Directors meeting.
-3 The results of the Board Evaluation has been resolved by the Board of Directors based on the above self-evaluation and discussions.
-Results The overall effectiveness of the Board of Directors in 2019 has been ensured with no major concerns.
+Continuing on from fiscal 2019, the Board of Di- rectors conducted an evaluation process based on the following 4 points: "Composition of the Board of Directors" "Operation of the Board of Directors" "Supervisory function of the Board of Directors" and "Structure to support outside directors."
+Process Self-evaluation based on questionnaire survey of all directors including outside directors.
+1100033 2.
+Discussions among outside directors only 3.
+The results of the Board evaluation have been resolved by the Board of Directors based on the above self-evaluation and discussions.
+4. The Board evaluation results were approved by the Board of Directors in light of the above self-evaluation and discussions.
+Results The overall effectiveness of the Board of Direc- tors in 2020 has been ensured with no major concerns.